When the body is balanced and in tune with nature, the body experiences health

 March/April – March is a time for All-Change!
 This is probably the most important time of the year to be grass-aware and super-vigilant when turning our horses out onto spring grass after a winter of hay.
 Our grazing starts to show signs of regrowth with new grass shoots coming through, which can represent a huge change to our horses’ diets signifying both laminitis and colic risk.
 The sweet spring grass can be a serious shock to the system, so to avoid triggering a case of colic or laminitis, our horses need reintroducing to spring grazing slowly.

-In addition, spring growth represents a major change in the mineral chemistry of our grass from winter depletion to spring surges, and as a result major changes in our horses’ systemic chemical responses to these mineral changes.
+In addition, spring growth represents a major change in the mineral chemistry of our grass from winter depletion to spring surges, and as a result this also brings major changes in our horses’ systemic chemical responses to these mineral changes.